child-growth/ki-longitudinal-manuscripts/pull_request_template.md

 - [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published in downstream modules

-## Mentions:
-Who should review the pull request?
+## Who should review the pull request?
 @ ...